fleschutz/CWTS/README.md

 Test Suite for Compiler Warnings
 ================================

-**Good compiler warnings prevent software bugs before they occur.
+**Compiler warnings prevent software bugs before(!) they occur.
 Sadly, most warnings are either undetected or disabled by default.
 This repository checks the warning coverage of popular C++ compilers against 70 test cases.**

 🏆 Hall of Fame 2025
 --------------------